Visabio

 Visabio is the French Government system for tracking applicants to its national visa system.
 It stores biometric data including fingerprints and photographs.
 Visabio is connected to the European Visa Information System (VIS), though Visabio has also been described as "the French segment of VIS."
 Customs officers in France use Visabio.

-Data volume
+Database

 In 2007, it was estimated that the data of two million people would be added to the system each year, as all applications for a French visa would be entered into the system.
 Only children younger than 6 months would be exempted.

-Efficacy of Visabio
+Efficacy

 The perpetrator of the 2017 Paris machete attack was identified after a Visabio search, stated François Molins, the chief prosecutor of Paris.